Boost Your English Fast

 Q: Do you practice English every day or only when you 'feel motivated'?

-Q:Are you thinking in English, or are you still translating everything?
+Q:Are you beginning to think in English, or are you still translating?

-Q: What steps are you taking to make English a natural part of your daily life?
+Q: What day-to-day actions are you doing to make sure that English is an integral part of your life?

-Improvement in most learners happens when English becomes a habit, not a subject.
-Ask yourself, are you watching content in English, reading regularly, listening to podcasts, or speaking a few minutes every day?
-The more naturally English fits into your routine, the quicker your fluency and confidence will grow.
+Most improvement in learners occurs when English is a habit, not a subject.
+So, the question to ask yourself is — are you watching anything in English, reading regularly, listening to podcasts or even speaking some minutes everyday?
+The more naturally English fits into your routine, the faster you will find fluency and confidence.

 Post a Comment